stefanradev93/BayesFlow/README.md

     return np.random.default_rng().normal(loc=mu, scale=sigma, size=D)
 ```

+For the purpose of this illustration, the two toy models only differ with respect to their prior specification ($M_1: \mu = 0, M_2: \mu = 2$).
 We create both models as before and use a `MultiGenerativeModel` wrapper to combine them in a `meta_model`:

 ```python
 model_m1 = bf.simulation.GenerativeModel(prior_m1, simulator, simulator_is_batched=False)